Kakamotobi/Learned/Computer Network/Network-Protocols.md

 ## Open Systems Interconnection(OSI) Model
 - The OSI model _attempts_ to represent the abstract layers of communication between computing systems.
+- Each layer provides its service by 1) performing certain actions within that layer, and by 2) using the services of the layer directly below it.
 - Higher layers have gone through the lower layers.
   - i.e. lower layers are not aware of what happens in higher layers.